shwina/still-magic/_en/teamwork.md

 Everyone can check what was actually said or promised.
 :   More than once,
-    I've looked over the minutes of a meeting I was in and thought, "Did I say that?" or,
+    one of us has looked over the minutes of a meeting and thought, "Did I say that?" or,
     "Wait a minute, I didn't promise to have it ready then!"
     Accidentally or not,